spencertipping/canard/boot/image.md

 This will end up tying together a number of pieces, but for the moment it just pushes a zero to return.

-    ::main
+    ::/main
-    4831 o300 48ab        # data-push 0
+    4831o300 48ab                        # data-push 0
     c3                                    # return (to exit function)

 ## Nil

 This is easy; it's just a single byte on the heap.
 We then push a pointer to that byte onto the data stack.

-    ::nil
+    ::/nil
     ff  o316                              # allocate one byte for nil c6  o006 c3                           # move the byte c3 to this address
-    488b o306 48ab        # push the c3 reference onto the data stack
+    488bo306 48ab                         # push the c3 reference onto the stack
     c3                                    # return

 ## Matchers and symbol resolution